 Columbia County contains an abundance of water bodies and their accompanying riparian corridors.
 All riparian areas identified in Part XVI, Article X (B)(1) above are significant.
+The 2023 ESEE Analysis provides more detailed information regarding the location and quantity of significant riparian corridors in Columbia County.

 - 6. BACKGROUND AND INFORMATION: [Amended by Ordinance No. 2003 5, eff.
 December 15, 2003]. - a.
 Three major land use activities which take place within and adjacent to riparian areas are potential conflicting uses.
-These activities are forest practices, agricultural practices, and the development of residential, commercial or industrial sites. - Forest practices may impact the riparian area if vegetation is removed during the harvest of timber, or if toxic chemicals are introduced or road constructed. - ii.
+These activities are forest practices, agricultural practices, and the development of residential, commercial or industrial sites.

+- Forest practices may impact the riparian area if vegetation is removed during the harvest of timber, or if toxic chemicals are introduced or road constructed. - ii.
 Agricultural practices within this area may cause damage if riparian areas are converted to crop production, or damaged by improper chemical application and/or livestock grazing techniques. - iii.
 Residential, commercial, and industrial development may affect the riparian area in a number of ways, if: riparian vegetation is removed; soils either within the riparian area or on adjacent slopes are disturbed; adjacent lowlands are filled; resources from the area are removed; or if structural improvements are introduced which alter the channel structure. - b.
 Conflicting uses that reduce or degrade riparian vegetation may have important economic consequences.
 Many individuals and businesses in the County profit from commercial and sport fishing and sport hunting.
-If habitat is reduced or degraded, fish and game populations will decline, and less income will be produced.
+If habitat is reduced or degraded, fish and game populations will decline, and less income will be produced. - c.
+A more detailed description of base zones that allow conflicting uses and activities is found in the 2023 ESEE Analysis.